zozyo/hydrahost/README.md

 * SSH in as `ubuntu` with your key or password.
 * Fork this repo and customize `user-data` for your team’s needs.

----

-Would you like me to also drop in a **static-IP example `user-data` block** into the README so customers can see DHCP vs static side by side?